-General partners in an ELP must separately account for any items attributable to passive loss limitation activities to the extent necessary to comply with the section 469 passive loss rules.
-Therefore, the partnership is required to report income or (loss), capital gain or (loss), 28% rate gain or (loss), credits, and the alternative minimum tax adjustment separately for all trade or business activities, rental real estate activities, and rental activities other than rental real estate.
+General partners in an electing large partnership must separately account for any items attributable to passive loss limitation activities to the extent necessary to comply with the section 469 passive loss rules.
+Therefore, the partnership is required to report income (loss), capital gain (loss), 28% rate gain (loss), credits, and the alternative minimum tax adjustment separately for all trade or business activities, rental real estate activities, and rental activities other than rental real estate.

 Code A1.
 General partner's taxable income (loss) from trade or business activities.
 Report Code A1 income (loss) from partnership trade or business activities in which you materially participated on Schedule E (Form 1040), line 28, column (h) or (j).
-See the instructions to determine whether you materially participated in a trade or business activity.
+See the instructions beginning on page 3 to determine whether you materially participated in a trade or business activity.

-Report Code A1 income or (loss) from partnership trade or business activities in which you did not materially participate as follows.
+Report Code A1 income (loss) from partnership trade or business activities in which you did not materially participate as follows.

-- 1. Report any income on Schedule E (Form 1040), line 28, column (g).
-However, if the PTP box on Schedule K-1 is checked, report the income following the rules for Publicly traded partnerships. - 2.
-Report a loss following the Instructions for Form 8582 to figure how much of the loss can be reported on Schedule E (Form 1040), line 28, column (f).
-However, if the PTP box is checked, report the loss following the rules for Publicly traded partnerships.
+1. Report income on Schedule E (Form 1040), line 28, column (g).
+However, if the publicly traded partnership box on Schedule K-1 is checked, report the income following the rules for Publicly traded partnerships on page 5.